 To meet the mental health care needs of service users with severe and enduring illness by making the best of available resources to provide accessible, effective and timely interventions and to support service users to develop hope, resilience, independence, and ultimately to lead meaningful lives.

-- Recovery College Spring 2022 Prospectus
+- Recovery College Autumn 2022 Prospectus

 Recovery College Reaching Out Campaign